 In our approach, we consider as an API client a group of classes related to the same application functionality.
 The idea is that classes corresponding to the same application functionality use API classes related to correlated API functionalities.
 We identify groups of classes related to the same application functionalities as components of this application.
-This is done thanks to ROMANTIC approach defined in our previous work [15].
+This is done thanks to ROMANTIC approach defined in our previous work Kebir et al. (2012).
 As a result, a transaction is a set of API classes such that each one is used by at least one class of the client component classes.
-Figure 7 shows an example.
+Fig. 7 shows an example.
 Algorithm 1 shows the process of transaction identification.
 It starts by partitioning each software client into components.
 Then, for each component, it identifies API classes that are reused by the component classes.

-4.2 Mining Frequent Usage Patterns of Classes
+4.2.
+Mining frequent usage patterns of classes

 In the previous step, the interactions of application clients with the API are identified as transactions.
-Based on these transactions, we identify FUPs.
+Based on these transactions, transaction we identify FUPs.
 A FUP is defined as a set of API classes that are frequently used together by client components.
 A group of classes is considered as a frequent pattern if it reaches a predefined threshold of interestingness metric.
 This metric is known as Support.
 The Support refers to the probability of finding a set of API classes in the transactions.

 Fig. 6.
-Transactions based on clients
+Transactions based on clients.

 Fig. 7.
-Client components and corresponding transactions
+Client components and corresponding transactions.